How to Perform a Repeatability Test for Estimating Uncertainty in Measurement

 A repeatability test is an experiment performed to evaluate how repeatable your results are under a set of similar conditions.

-When performing a repeatability test, you will want to collect data using the;
+When performing a repeatability test, you want to collect data using the;

 Essentially, you want to collect repeatable results over a short period of time without changing anything (if possible).